advertise

 Book Your Guided Elk Hunting Trip

-Reasons to Hunt Elks on Vancouver Island
+Reasons to Hunt Roosevelt Elk on Vancouver Island

 Vancouver Island Roosevelt Elk Hunting Highlights

-• Your elk hunt adventure can be upgraded to include other big game and small game animals.
+• Your elk hunt adventure can be upgraded to include other big game and small game animals. • Non-hunters are accepted and welcome with an additional price.

 • They are prized for their meat and antlers.